-NOTICE IS HEREBY GIVEN that the 2019 Annual Meeting of Stockholders (the "Annual Meeting") of VeriSign, Inc. (the "Company") will be held at the Company's corporate offices located at 12061 Bluemont Way, Reston, Virginia 20190 on Thursday, May 23, 2019, at 10:00 a.m., Eastern Time.
-The Annual Meeting is being held for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2020 Annual Meeting of Stockholders (the "Annual Meeting") of VeriSign, Inc. (the "Company") will be held exclusively by remote communication via live webcast (i.e., a virtual-only meeting) at www.meetingcenter.io/205244620 on Thursday, May 21, 2020, at 10:00 a.m., Eastern Time.
+No physical Annual Meeting will be held this year.

+The Annual Meeting will be held for the following purposes:
-1. To elect the seven directors of the Company named in the Proxy Statement, each to serve until the next annual meeting, or until a successor has been elected and qualified or until the director's earlier resignation or removal.

-2. To approve, on a non-binding, advisory basis, the Company's executive compensation.

-3. To ratify the selection of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 31, 2019.

-4. To vote on a stockholder proposal, if properly presented at the Annual Meeting, requesting that the Board adopt a policy that requires the Chair of the Board to be an independent member of the Board.

-5. To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+- 1. To elect the eight directors of the Company named in the Proxy Statement, each to serve until the next annual meeting, or until a successor has been elected and qualified or until the director's earlier resignation or removal. - 2.
+To approve, on a non-binding, advisory basis, the Company's executive compensation. - 3.
+To ratify the selection of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 31, 2020. - 4.
+To vote on a stockholder proposal, if properly presented at the Annual Meeting, requesting that the Board take steps to permit stockholder action by written consent. - 5.
+To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.